kkiani/dotfiles/README.md

 # Dotfiles
 ## Introduction
-The aim of this repository is to decouple the configuration of system as much as possible so it would be easy to replicate system with the same configuration easily.
+The aim of this repository is to decouple the configuration of the system as much as possible so it would be easy to replicate the system with the same configuration easily.

 ## Who can use it?
-While the configuretion is personalized to my need, anyone can clone and use it.
-Keep in mind that these configurations **optimzied for macOS** and some of them might not be applicable to linux distributions.
+While the configuration is personalized to my need, anyone can clone and use it.
+Keep in mind that these configurations **optimized for macOS**, and some of them might not be applicable to Linux distributions.

 ## How to use it?
-> **⚠️IMPORTANT NOTE:** make sure you update the `gitconfig.symlink` and `gitconfig.datachef.symlink` with your own information.
+> **⚠️ IMPORTANT NOTE:** make sure you update the `gitconfig.symlink` and `gitconfig.datachef.symlink` with your own information.

 1. Go to your home directory and clone this repo:
     ```bash